-Name of Director Yee Chia Hsing Any relationship (including immediate family relationships) with any existing director, existing executive director, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Nil Conflict of interest (including any competing business) Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Past (for the last 5 years) Ezion Holdings Limited Independent Non-Executive Director 5 January 2016 - 9 April 2021 Present Datapulse Technology Limited Executive Director First Sponsor Group Limited Lead Independent Director (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
-No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-Ezion Holdings Limited ("Ezion") announced on 28 January 2022 that its board of directors ("Ezion Board") was of the view that despite Ezion's past efforts to restructure the group and to search for an investor to recapitalise Ezion, Ezion faced difficulties in procuring investment proposals from the potential investors that are able to garner the support of its major creditors.
-As market conditions remained challenging and given Ezion's then financial position, the key operating subsidiaries of Ezion were no longer able to remain operationally viable as a going concern without the receipt of working capital.
-Accordingly, Ezion filed an application pursuant to section 125(1)(e) and section 125(1)(i) of the Insolvency, Restructuring and Dissolution Act 2018 (No. 40 of 2018) on 28 January 2022 for Ezion to be placed into liquidation ("Winding Up Application").
+Name of Director Ang Kong Meng Hor Siew Fu (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
+No No (c) Whether there is any unsatisfied judgment against him?
+No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
+No No

-Name of Director Yee Chia Hsing On 18 February 2022, Ezion announced that the Court granted the Winding Up Application for Ezion to be placed into liquidation and for Messrs Ng Kian Kiat and Goh Wee Teck of RSM Corporate Advisory Pte Ltd to be appointed as joint and several liquidators. (c) Whether there is any unsatisfied judgme against him? nt No (d) Whether he has ever been convicted of a offence, in Singapore or elsewhere, involvi fraud or dishonesty which is punishable wimprisonment, or has been the subject of a criminal proceedings (including any pendi criminal proceedings of which he is aware) for such purpose? ng th ny ng (e) Whether he has ever been convicted of a offence, in Singapore or elsewhere, involvi a breach of any law or regulatory requirementhat relates to the securities or futures indust in Singapore or elsewhere, or has been to subject of any criminal proceedings (including any pending criminal proceedings of which he aware) for such breach? ng nt ry he (f) Whether at any time during the last 10 year judgment has been entered against him in a civil proceedings in Singapore or elsewher involving a breach of any law or regulated requirement that relates to the securities futures industry in Singapore or elsewhere, or finding of fraud, misrepresentation or dishones on his part, or he has been the subject of a civil proceedings (including any pending ciproceedings of which he is aware) involving an allegation of fraud, misrepresentation dishonesty on his part? re ry or a sty ny vil (g) Whether he has ever been convicted in Singapo or elsewhere of any offence in connection we the formation or management of any entity business trust? th
+Name of Director Ang Kong Meng Hor Siew Fu (e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
+No No (f) Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part?
+No No (g) Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
+No No